 Commissioner Judge Landis denies the Dodgers' claim to the services of Johnny Vander Meer, stating Brooklyn was guilty of waiting until the team could determine how good the southpaw was before lodging a protest.
 The left-handed free agent had been assigned to the independently-owned Daytona Ducks, who traded him to the Scranton Miners, the Braves' Class A in the New York-Penn League.

 With a large portion going to the players' pension fund, out-going Commissioner Happy Chandler announces the Gillette Razor Company has purchased the television rights to the All-Star game for six years for six million dollars.

 The Seattle Angels select Bob Lemon as the club's manager for the upcoming season.
 The future big league skipper will manage the team for two seasons, being named the 1966 PCL's Manager of the Year by The Sporting News after capturing the circuit's championship.

-Due to a financial dispute between the club owners, the Fort Myers Sun Sox franchise collapses, causing the Senior Professional Association League to fold in the middle of its second season.
+The Fort Myers Sun Sox franchise of the Senior Professional Association League folds due to the financial disagreement between the club owners.
+The monetary dispute will lead to the collapse of the circuit in the middle of its second season.

 The Angels sign free agent Aaron Sele (15-5, 3.60) to a three-year contract.
 The 31 year-old right-hander has compiled a 107-68 career record pitching for the Red Sox, Rangers, and Mariners.